keith-turner/accumulo-website/_posts/blog/2021-06-21-external-compactions.md

 ![Ingest Rate](/images/blog/202106_ecomp/ci-ingest-rate.png)

-The following plot shows the number of key/values in Accumulo over the lifetime of the test.
+The following plot shows the number of key/values in Accumulo during the test.
 When ingest was stopped, there were 266 billion key values in the continuous ingest table.

 ![Table Entries](/images/blog/202106_ecomp/ci-entries.png)